badlydrawnrob/elm-playground/elm-in-action/README.md

 ## For later

+1. Add a couple more `type variable` examples to your deck.
+For instance [is this a type variable](http://tinyurl.com/elm-lang-is-a-type-variable) or just an argument?
+Is it wise to [never use them](https://discourse.elm-lang.org/t/the-use-and-over-use-of-type-variables/2044/5)?
-- As the main `view` function gets bigger with more `Html` elements, how can we keep the code nice to view at-a-glance?
+2. As the main `view` function gets bigger with more `Html` elements, how can we keep the code nice to view at-a-glance?
 In proper HTML there's more indentation and it's easier to see the different elements.

 ## Chapter 03